Skip to main content

 If you’re being forced out by someone you live with

-Check our guidance on:
+Check our advice on:

-Check the legal eviction process
+Check if your landlord is following the legal eviction process

 It's illegal for your landlord to force you out before the tribunal has made a decision.
+If an eviction order is granted, only sheriff officers can remove you from your home.

 Get evidence of illegal eviction